filipenegrao/glyphsapp-scripts/README.md

 1. Create an alias of the folder
 1. Move the alias to Glyphs' scripts folder

-**Important:** Some of those tools require Vanilla to work.
+**Important**: Some of those tools require Vanilla to work.
 To install the Vanilla module, go to Glyphs > Preferences... > Add-ons > Modules > Install Modules.

 ## Troubleshooting